Just For Laughs founder Gilbert Rozon's rape trial begins in Montreal

-MONTREAL (AFP) - Former Canadian producer Gilbert Rozon went on trial on Tuesday (Oct 13) on charges of sexual assault and harassment.
+MONTREAL • Former Canadian producer Gilbert Rozon went on trial on Tuesday on charges of sexual assault and harassment.

 After being delayed in June due to the coronavirus pandemic, the trial is expected to last all week.